We earn a commission for products purchased through some links in this article. Why Trust Us?

 Pros:

-• Water-resistant & wide toe box shoes for men and women
+• Water-resistant with a wide toe box for both sexes

 • A well-thought-out design — Flex Grip™, G.15 Rubber™, and other specs for exceptional grip and comfort